openframeworks/ofBook/10_hardware/chapter.md

 ## introduction

 This chapter will give you an introduction to working with openFrameworks outside of your computer screen and into the physical world.
+Why exactly would you want to do this?
+Well, given that we are physical creatures ourselves, having software control, sense and actuate real-world things can be pretty exciting and create truly visceral experiences.
+Screen based work can be captivating, but physical installations have the potential to deliver greater impact due to their more tangible nature.

 There are a number of ways of taking your openFrameworks app out of the frame of your own personal computer and getting it to interact with the outside world.
+Largely this involves some kind of communication from openFrameworks to whatever hardware you've decided to hook up to.
+The different types of computer based communications (or protocols) vary, but the most common is what's known as 'serial' communication, so called because each bit of data sent is transferred one after the other (as opposed to multiple bits being sent in parallel).

-The first method that we’ll look at is interfacing with the excellent **Arduino** prototyping platform.
+The first hardware that we’ll look at interfacing with is the excellent **Arduino** prototyping platform.
 Arduino is, in its own words, an *“open-source electronics prototyping platform based on flexible, easy-to-use hardware and software… intended for artists, designers, hobbyists, and anyone interested in creating interactive objects or environments.*”  It’s easy to see why there’s a lot of overlap between communities of people interested in using openFrameworks and Arduino!
 With Arduino, it’s quick to get your openFrameworks app hooked up to sensors (like light sensors, proximity sensors, or other methods of environmental input), actuators (like lights, motors, and other outputs), and real-time interaction.
 You're free to move out of the realm of pixels and into the physical world.

 This chapter assumes that you have the Arduino IDE installed, in addition to the environment that you normally use for working with openFrameworks.
 If not, you can download it from the Arduino website (arduino.cc) or the Arduino github (github.com/arduino).

 Additionally, following along with the examples in this chapter requires you to have a few pieces of basic hardware.
 You’ll need an Arduino (any generation; an Uno, Leonardo, or Duemilanove will look the most like the graphics in this chapter but any USB-connected Arduino will work just fine) and the appropriate USB cable to connect to your computer.

+[** Callout - The Leonardo differs from earlier boards in that it has built-in USB communication, eliminating the need for a secondary processor.
+This allows the Leonardo to appear to a connected computer as a mouse and keyboard, in addition to a virtual serial port.
+This makes setting up interactive applications a very simple procedure - in your openFrameworks app all you need to do is check for a key press! **]

 ## getting started with serial communication